malium/GreaperCore_OLD/README.md

 - A library protocol that will exchange information about types, properties and interfaces with the main application in order to enable full modularity.
 - CommandSystem, that will manage a console and a way to send commands and handle them.
 - Two types of Event handling, an instant one, class contains an Event object that manages a list of listeners, and a (TODO)deferred one, theres a system that sends the triggered events to different listeners which subscribe to an EventID.
-- (TODO) DeferredCalls System that let's you make a call deferred in time (or frames on a realtime application).
+- DeferredCall Manager that let's you make a call deferred in time (or frames on a realtime application).
 - (TODO) FileSystem abstraction that enables the addition of virtual filesystems (like a container, zip, 7z...).
 - (TODO) TaskManager that handles small tasks distributed in a number of background threads.
 - WorkerThread spawner in order to enable background long tasks.